Agilent/yb/README.md

       meta-filesystems:
       meta-webserver:
       meta-oe:
 ```
 </details>

 Specs live in **streams**.
 A stream is just a git repo that you've hosted somewhere accessible by your developers.

+If you need to add a layer to your build, just do it in the spec and commit the change to the stream.
+Developers using that stream with `yb` will automatically have the stream refreshed the next time they run `yb status` or `yb sync` (see below).

 # Quickstart